gabrielstramontin/mslearn-AzureManagementTasks/Instructions/Labs/03-exercise-manage-virtual-machines.md

 10. Select **Apply** to create the new storage disk and attach the disk to the machine.
 ![Screenshot of the virtual machine disks blade with data disk configuration entered and the Apply button highlighted.](./Media/virtual-machine-attach-disk.png)
 11. Select **Home** to return to the Azure portal home page.

 Nice!
 Now the VM has enough storage to handle some uploads.
-The final thing the Azure admin is concerned about is the cost of running the computer 24 hours a day.
-Corporate policy dictates that FTP uploads are only accepted between the hours of 1 AM and 7 PM Coordinated Universal Time (UTC).
-The Azure admin would like you to configure the VM to be running during those hours.

 ## Configure automatic shutdown on a virtual machine
 The final thing the Azure admin is concerned about is the cost of running the computer 24 hours a day.
 The first thing they’ll do every morning is start up the FTP server.
 However, they’d like you to configure it to automatically shutdown every day at 7 PM Coordinated Universal Time (UTC).